Quaid01/Code-for-Minocycline-Influence-On-Protein-Stability-Research-Project/README.md

 Make sure that all the files are in a single folder/directory that you will run the code from.
 Simply open up the code and edit a handful of set values:

-- `output_file_excel_name`: used to change the name of the output Excel File (.xlsx)
+- `output_file_excel_name`: Used to change the name of the output Excel File (.xlsx); ***Do NOT add the file extenstion, that is added during the code***
-- `protein`: Change the name inside the brackets to one of the names of the protein that is stored in the `proteins` dictionary
+- `protein_choice`: Change the name inside the brackets to one of the names of the protein that is stored in the `proteins` dictionary
-- `platform`: Change the platform name to one of the ones mentioned [here](#), OpenMM has optimization for NVIDIA GPU's, but any GPU is ideal.
-Take a look at the OpenMM documentation for more information or look online.
+- `platform`: Change the platform name to one of the ones mentioned [here](#http://docs.openmm.org/latest/userguide/library/04_platform_specifics.html), OpenMM has optimization for NVIDIA GPU's, but any GPU is ideal.
+Take a look at the [OpenMM documentation](#http://docs.openmm.org/latest/userguide/) for more information or look online.
-- `simulation_drug.reporters.append(
+- `platformProperties`: Specify things that the simulation should run on, its dependent on what you put for `platform`; take a look at the [OpenMM Documentation on Platforms](#http://docs.openmm.org/latest/userguide/library/04_platform_specifics.html) for more information
-    DCDReporter('trajectory.dcd', reporting_steps)`: Change the `trajectory.dcd` argument to another name with the .dcd extension to change the name of the trajectory output file
+- `trajectory_name`: Change the name of the output trajectory file; ***Do NOT add the file extenstion, that is added during the code***

+For help with some of the OpenMM things like `platform` and `platformProperties`, take a look at [OpenMM Setup](#https://github.com/openmm/openmm-setup) and go through with it and it will generate code for OpenMM simulations.
+There you can specify platform related settings and copy them to the code here.
+This was extremely useful when making the simulations and even the developers recommend using it.
 ## Dependencies, Licensing, and Attribution

 This repository is licensed under a **BSD 3-Clause License**.
 See [LICENSE](docs/LICENSE) for details.